rbowen/presentations/talking-to-management/slides.md

 ---

-# Data is your friend  数据就是朋友 / 充分利用数据
+# Data is your friend  充分利用数据

 *Apache Commons is a critical component in our product ZYX, which earned
 $27M last year.
 If the project were to fail, we would have to replace it